ishaandey/LinearAlgebra-StudyGuide/README.md

 # Linear Algebra Study Guide
-Study Guide for Linear Algebra with Applications, Jeffrey Holt 2nd Edition
+Study Guide for Linear Algebra with Applications, 2nd Edition by Jeffrey Holt

-Document is written with Typora in Markdown
+Written with Typora in markdown (See PDF for formatted document)

 Feel free to submit a PR for changes / new sections